What Does It Really Mean?

 Here are some ideas on how to audit your compliance:

-- Document your data flow (how you collect customer information, how you record chat history, transaction information, how your process data, where you store it, and who has access to it.
+Document your (how you collect customer information, how you record chat history, transaction information, how your process data, where you store it, and who has access to it.

 Are you confident in your website’s security and GDPR compliance?
 Contact us for a free consultation today!